Mastering how to present a logo to clients can take years of practice and experience.

 Part of mastering how to present a logo is being able to gauge client reactions on the fly and adapt to a wide variety of responses.
 This proves near impossible when you simply present a logo via email.

-Taking time to prepare a presentation that you make “in person” also shows you care about how you present the logo and that you believe in your final logo design.
+Taking time to prepare a logo presentation that you make “in person” also shows you care about how you present the logo and that you believe in your final logo design.

 Here’s what a few of our expert logo designers had to say about how to present a logo in-person (or via video):